 Put your first production date far enough into the future that you have time to lay some groundwork, You won't do your best planning under the deadline of an approaching opening night.

-13. Join AACT.
 Membership in the American Association of Community Theatre links you with companies all over the United States and beyond.
 You'll get the benefits of networking with thousands of other theatre people, and more than 1500 different companies of all sizes, in all kinds of communities.
 You'll also have access to the members-only pages of this website, including proven ideas for fundraising, choosing a season, publicity and marketing, and much more.
-(See menu at top of this page for membership information)
+Click here for more on the benefits of AACT membership.